 101 ESL Activities is available in both digital and print formats.
 Keep a copy on your bookshelf or a quick reference tool.
 Or, a copy on your phone for lesson planning on the go at your favourite coffee shop.

-Easy to Follow Instructions and Activities
+Easy to Follow Instructions and Activities for these ESL Speaking Activities

 The activities are easy to follow and start with a brief overview so you can get the big picture of what it’s all about.
 Then, you’ll find detailed, step-by-step instructions that show you what to do for preparation before class, what the students are doing in class and then some recommendations for follow-up.
 Finally, don’t forget the teaching tips that will help you to prevent some of the most common things that can go wrong during that particular activity.